centreborelli/sat-bundleadjust/README.md

 ```bash
 pip install -r requirements.txt --user
 ```
-where `config.json` contains a Python dictionary specifying all inpu
+where `config.json` contains a Python dictionary specifying the paths to the input data and any additional configuration parameters.

 ## Usage